Does Medicare Pay for Nursing Home Care?

 • informal home care

-Long-term care insurance plans typically cover 5 percent of nursing home expenses in the United States.
+Long-term care insurance plans may cover up to 5 percent of nursing home expenses in the United States.
 Federal employees, members of uniformed services, retirees, and their spouses may qualify for discounted group rates when purchasing long-term care insurance.
 This could offer valuable coverage at more affordable prices.

-Utilizing personal resources like savings or life insurance policies can also help in covering nursing home costs.
-Additionally, veterans can access a variety of benefits to help pay for nursing home care, such as:
+Utilizing personal resources like savings or life insurance policies may also help in covering nursing home costs.
+Additionally, veterans could potentially access a variety of benefits that could help pay for nursing home care, such as:

 • Aid and Attendance Pension